The Women's March: A Counter-Inauguration

-Washington, D.C. — In the middle of the National Mall, on the same spot that had, the day before, hosted revelers for the inauguration of Donald Trump, a crowd of people protesting the new presidency spontaneously formed themselves into a circle.
+Washington, D.C. — In the middle of the National Mall, on the same spot that had, the day before, hosted the revelers who had come out for the inauguration of Donald Trump, a crowd of people protesting the new presidency spontaneously formed themselves into a circle.
 They grasped hands.
 They invited others in.
 “Join our circle!” one woman shouted, merrily, to a small group of passersby.
 They obliged.
 The expanse—a small spot of emptiness in a space otherwise teeming with people—got steadily larger, until it spanned nearly 100 feet across.
 If you happened to be flying directly above the Mall during the early afternoon of January 21, as the Women’s March on Washington was in full swing, you would have seen a throng of people—about half a million of them, according to the most recent estimates—punctuated, in the middle, by an ad-hoc little bullseye.

 “What is this circle about?” a woman asked one of the circle-standers.